learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ### Hash vs Keyword Arguments

 You might be wondering what the difference is between using a Hash as a parameter and keyword arguments: in both cases, when we invoke the method, we pass it a Hash.
-However, there is a difference between how the method is declared and defined.
+However, there is a difference between how the method is declared.
 Also, there's a difference in what happens when all of the expected values aren't present:

 ```ruby
 class Person